Sibold, Jeremy Department of Rehabilitation and Movement Science, University of Vermont, Burlington, Vermont.

 - Additional Readings

 Unwanted, aggressive behavior that involves a real or perceived power inequity.
 The behavior of bullying is often chronic and includes actions such as threats, spreading rumors, attacking someone physically or verbally, and purposefully excluding or isolating someone from a group.
-This aggressive behavior can have severe and long-lasting negative effects on the health and well-being of all participants, regardless of their role in the bullying context.
+This aggressive behavior can have severe and long-lasting negative effects on the health and well-being of all participants, regardless of their role in the bullying context (see illustration).
 In other words, for both bullies and their victims, the consequences of bullying can be dire.
 See also: Aggression; Developmental psychology; Motivation; Personality theory; Psychology; Sociobiology

 The content above is only an excerpt.